Diasarth/thesis_scripts/README.md

 These scripts combine TROPOMI and MERRA-2 data to derive new atmospheric variables:

-- **`pbl_hcho_and_no2.py`** – Computes planetary boundary layer (PBL) mixing ratios of HCHO and NO₂ by integrating TROPOMI vertical column densities with interpolated MERRA-2 PBL heights.
+- **`pbl_hcho_and_no2.py`** – Computes planetary boundary layer mixing ratios of HCHO and NO2.
+The script integrates TROPOMI vertical column densities with MERRA-2 PBL heights, interpolating PBLH fields to the TROPOMI grid.

-- **`tropospheric_ozone_estimation.py`** – Estimates tropospheric ozone columns by scaling TROPOMI total ozone using the troposphere-to-total ozone ratio derived from MERRA-2 reanalysis data.
+- **`tropospheric_ozone_estimation.py`** – Estimates tropospheric ozone columns by scaling TROPOMI total ozone observations using the troposphere-to-total ozone ratio derived from MERRA-2 reanalysis.
+The script calculates mid-level pressures, identifies tropospheric layers and interpolates the MERRA-2 ratio onto the TROPOMI grid.

 <br>